 So many Canadians have made, and are making, their mark on the world stage in every sector of daily life.
 And while their names may be known to millions, their Canadian heritage may not.
 It's time for Canadians, Americans, and the world to understand what makes successful Canadians the people they've become, and what their success means to all of us.
 Canada Files is a weekly, half-hour interview program hosted by veteran Toronto broadcaster Jim Deeks.

-Canada Files season 2 airs on WNED PBS on Sunday evenings at 6pm, starting on March 7, 2021.
+Canada Files airs on WNED PBS on Sunday evenings at 6pm.

 Find out why Canadians are America's best friends!

 Episodes Season 4